tdouce/vim_config/README.markdown

 be necessary, but sometimes it's helpful. `;ig` toggles the indent guides.
 `:help indent-guides` will give you more information if you're interested.

+### NERDCommenter ###

+NERDCommenter is a nice plugin that allows you to comment/uncomment lines of code quickly and easily.
+I've set up a keybinding for it so that `<Leader>c` will toggle the comment status ofthe current line of code (that is, comment it if it's not already commented, or uncomment it if it is already commented).
+This also works with line-motion commands - for example, `3<Leader>c` will comment the next 3 lines of code, `G<Leader>c` will comment every line until the end of the file, etc. You can run `:help NERDCommenter` to see the help info, and check out the config changes I've made in `vim/config/nerdcommenter.vim`.

 ### NERDTree ###

 NERDTree is the second-most useful plugin I have, after Fugitive.
 NERDTree acts